 When deciding whether to register your commercial vehicle under the IRP, keep in mind that crossing state lines can happen more often than you think, especially when you live near a state border.
 Businesses in cities like Savannah and Augusta can severely limit their opportunities to do business if they can’t cross their state borders a few miles away.

-Commercial Plates or Not — Always Find Affordable Commercial Insurance in Georgia
+Not — Always Find Affordable Commercial Insurance in Georgia